-At 3 PM BST (British Summer Time) on September 22, I’ll join cybersecurity leader and CIO 100 Hall of Fame honoree Raja Ukil for a webinar discussion of why micro-segmentation is an ideal solution for today’s security challenges.
-We’ll cover a range of topics, including:
+In September 2020, cybersecurity leader and CIO 100 Hall of Fame honoree Raja Ukil and I hosted a webinar discussion of why micro-segmentation is an ideal solution for today’s security challenges.
+We covered a range of topics, including:

 - Why micro-segmentation is faster, simpler, and more agile than traditional security methods